 - My Account

-From Danville Kentucky, James Gillespie Birney He graduated at the College of New Jersey (now Princeton University) in 1810 where he studied law and moved to Alabama, where he made lots of money in his profession, also as a district attorney.
-In February 1818, he moved his family to Madison County, Alabama, where he purchased a cotton plantation and slaves, most of whom came with him from Kentucky.
-Having his attention turned toward the question of property in slaves, in 1833 he organized a branch of the Colonization Society for the State of Alabama and Kentucky; there became president.
+Having his attention turned toward the question of property in slaves, in 1833, he organized a branch of the Colonization Society for the State of Alabama and Kentucky; there became president.
 In 1834, he supported the cause of immediate emancipation of slaves in a public correspondence, “Letter on Colonization.”
-This was followed by speeches at American Churches, the Bulwarks of American Slavery, speeches in England, and Examination of the Decision of the United States Supreme Court in the Case of Strader et al. v.
+This was followed by speeches at American Churches, the Bulwarks of American Slavery, speeches in England, and an Examination of the Decision of the United States Supreme Court in the Case of Strader et al. v.
 Graham.

-Birney tried to establish a newspaper to circulate these views in his hometown, where he held a professorship in the university.
-He found it impossible to have such a paper printed in Kentucky and moved across the Ohio River to Cincinnati.
+Birney tried to establish a newspaper to circulate these views in his hometown, where he held a professorship at the university.
+He found it impossible to print such a paper in Kentucky and moved across the Ohio River to Cincinnati.
 There he began to issue The Philanthropist newspaper.
-This had not been published before it was found no less obnoxious and the printing press was thrown into a river.
+This had not been published before it was found no less obnoxious, and the printing press was thrown into a river.
 However, the editor was able to revive the paper for use as a political instrument.

-In 1836 he went to New York as the secretary of the American Anti-Slavery Society, and for many years devoted his time and strength to the publishing further letters and articles.
+In 1836 he went to New York as the secretary of the American Anti-Slavery Society and for many years devoted his time and strength to publishing further letters and articles.
 He wanted to build up a political party, later called the Liberty Party, on the single question of slavery to act upon the government within the forms of the Constitution.
 He was absent in England but was nominated by his party in 1840.
-His candidacy met little success, but he was once again nominated in 1844, when he received more votes.
-It was charged upon his friends that by electing him, they accomplished the election of James Polk, by pulling from other candidates.
+His candidacy met little success, but he was again nominated in 1844 when he received more votes.
+It was charged upon his friends that by electing him, they accomplished the election of James Polk by pulling from other candidates.
 He died on November 25, 1857.